 This award was established in 1985 by Geraldine Mollo to provide support for students entering their 5th and 6th years who demonstrates an interest in pharmacy with a combination of need and scholastic achievement.
+Christina Fontana Entrepreneurship Scholarship

-CVS/Pharmacy Scholarship Awards
+CVS Health Scholarship Awards

-A monetary award is presented to a pharmacy student entering his/her 5th year who demonstrates academic excellence, a strong commitment to community pharmacy practice and an interest in chain pharmacy practice.
+An award is presented to a pharmacy student entering his/her 5th year who demonstrates academic excellence, a strong commitment to community pharmacy practice and an interest in chain pharmacy practice.
 An additional criteria for this award is that the recipient must be bilingual, thus supporting healthcare practitioners who are able to communicate with a multicultural population.

 Duane Read Scholars Endowed Award

 This award was established by Duane Reade in 2007 to provide an award to academically qualified and/or deserving pharmacy student in the College.
 The award acknowledges a student who demonstrates academic excellence, has a strong commitment of pharmacy practice, and has an interest in chain pharmacy practice.
 Recipients must be entering the 5th or 6th year of the pharmacy program and must demonstrate an interest in community pharmacy practice.